Mason-Lab-Code/.github/profile/README.md

-# Mason-Lab-Code
+# Mason Lab bioinformatics projects guide

 ## Introduction

 ### Mason-Lab-Code GitHub organization

 The Mason-Lab-Code GitHub organization is a tool for sharing code between Mason Lab members.
 Scripts are organised into workflows.
 Each workflow has its own repository.
 Have a look at the Mason-Lab-Code repositories.
 Each workflow has its own repository, containing all of the scripts required to run the workflow.
 Repositories also contain a README file, detailing the function of each script, all software requirements, links to any reference files needed, and instructions on how to implement the workflow.
+(Need GitHub account with membership before being able to view).

 ### Viking group space (biol-cancerinf-2020)